svencent/MavensMate/Readme.md

 ### [MavensMate for Sublime Text][stp]

-MavensMate for Sublime Text is a Sublime Text plugin that uses the `mm` command line tool to provide a rich IDE experience in the editor.
-The bulk of the MM for ST codebase is used focused on integration with the Sublime Text APIs.
-The interaction with the Force.com APIs are still handled by `mm`.
+Build Salesforce applications from [Sublime Text 3](http://www.sublimetext.com/3)

 **IMPORTANT:** MavensMate for Sublime Text will eventually be ported to use the APIs in this project.

 ### [MavensMate for Atom (beta)][atom]

-MavensMate for Atom is still in active development.
-If you're interested in beta-testing the plugin, you are encouraged to install it.
+Build Salesforce applications from [GitHub's Atom text editor](http://atom.io).

 ### [MavensMate for Visual Studio Code (coming soon)][vscode]

-MavensMate is working with Microsoft to create an official plugin for Visual Studio Code.
+MavensMate is working with Microsoft to create an official plugin for Visual Studio Code!

 ## Bugs and feature requests